 Flu Vaccinations on District Campuses

-Beginning October 03, 2022, My Health Onsite nurses will begin visiting campuses to provide flu vaccines to Pasco County Schools employees.
-Appointments are not necessary.
+Beginning October 02, 2023, My Health Onsite nurses will begin visiting campuses to provide flu vaccines to Pasco County Schools employees.
+Walk-ins are welcome, no appointment required.
 The event schedule is posted below.
 Please check back regularly for updates.

 This program is available at no cost to all insured and non-insured employees.

 (Click the Image Below to Access Full Schedule)

 Scheduled dates are subject to change.
 Please check back frequently for updates.